didier-durand/microk8s-kata-containers/README.template.md

 1. Check that GCE instance is proper ('GenuineIntel') - according to the above requirement for Broadwell - via lscpu after it has been created.
 2. Install Kata Containers runtime directly from the Github repository of the project.
 3. Check that this added runtime can run on the instance: command *"kata-runtime kata-check"* MUST produce output *"System is capable of running Kata Containers"*
-4. Install Docker and check via *"docker info"* that it sees both its standard runtime *"runc"* and the newly added *"kata-runtime"*
+4. Install Podman and check via *"podman info"* that it sees both its standard runtime *"runc"* and the newly added *"kata-runtime"*
-5. Run the latest version of [Alpine Linux](https://en.wikipedia.org/wiki/Alpine_Linux) image with selection of kata-runtime (*"--runtime='kata-runtime"*) and verify through *"docker info"* that the running Alpine is effectively using kata-runtime.
+5. Run the latest version of [Alpine Linux](https://en.wikipedia.org/wiki/Alpine_Linux) image with selection of kata-runtime (*"--runtime='kata-runtime"*) and verify through *"podman inspect"* that the running Alpine is effectively using kata-runtime.
 6. Install MicroK8s via snap and check that it works properly via the deployment of [helloworld-go.yml](kubernetes/helloworld-go.yml) and [autoscale-go.yml](kubernetes/autoscale-go.yml) service manifests, built from from GoLang source code in [src/go directory](src/go).
 Stop MicroK8s when validation is successful.
 7. Open the MicroK8s .snap file to add kata-runtime and repackage a new version (now unsigned) of the .snap file.
 Please, note use of *"unsquashfs"* and *"mksquashfs"* to achieve this refurbishing since the [snap archive format](https://en.wikipedia.org/wiki/Snap_(package_manager)) is based on read-only and compressed [SquashFS](https://en.wikipedia.org/wiki/SquashFS) Linux file system.
 8. Remove old MicroK8s installation and re-install a fresh instance based with newly created snap version: *"--dangerous"* option is now required since the tweaked .snap is no longer signed by its official provider, Canonical.